 Speciation and diversification in coevolving mutualisms

 Much of my work has focused on the spectacular co-radiation of endemic leafflower trees (Phyllanthaceae: Phyllanthus s. l.: Glochidion) and their pollinating leafflower moths (Lepidoptera: Gracillariidae: Epicephala) on oceanic archipelagoes in the South Pacific as a model for asking questions about the diversification of intimately associated clades.
 Like fig wasps and yucca moths, leafflower moths in Asia actively pollinate the flowers of their host plants, but their larvae consume a subset of the host’s seeds.
 Out of the three hundred described Glochidion from the Asia-Pacific region, I focus on the endemic radiation of 25 species which have radiated on the oceanic islands of Southeastern Polynesia (Cook Islands and French Polynesia).
-These 25 species show a wide range of floral and ecological diversity, grow from coral cays at sea level to cloud forests at 1500 m elevation, and are all endemic to single archipelagos and often single islands.
+These 25 species show a wide range of floral and ecological diversity, grow from coral cays at sea level to cloud forests at 1500 m elevation, and are all endemic to single archipelagos and often single islands (Hembry 2017).

 I discovered that Epicephala moths have co-colonized remote Pacific islands and pollinate Glochidion trees there in a similar manner to that previously reported from Asia (Hembry et al. 2012), and that despite being intimately associated, phylogenies of host Glochidion and their pollinating Epicephala are far from congruent (Hembry et al. 2013b).
 In fact, the monophyletic southeastern Polynesian Glochidion radiation has been colonized twice by Epicephala, with the second colonization spreading across at least 12 host species in three archipelagoes in a very short period of time (likely < 1 Ma).
 I also found that isolation on different islands or archipelagoes likely played a major role in the diversification of the older Epicephala lineage.
 The reciprocal specialization observed in mutualisms such as these on continents has been thought to constrain their diversification, but these findings indicate that in fact, patterns of interaction between intimately associated yet free-living taxa can be highly dynamic over short periods of evolutionary time.